yeebenja/Word-Hunt-Solver/README.md

 Specify First Letter Mode -y: If specified, requires an argument that is a string of letters.
 Only words that alphabetically start with these specified letters will be outputted.

+# 👻 Side Notes 👻
+- This project indirectly made my Word Search Solver Project redundant due to the Word Hunt Solver did not need a specified work bank.
+In addition, the user can specify the -l options to output linear solutions only, which is ideal for word searches.
+In testing, I found that Word Hunt Solver runs circles around Word Search Solver in terms of runtime.
+At the time, I did not take my Data Structures and Algorithms class when I made Word Search Solver, but currently at the time of writing this, I am in Data Structures and Algorithms.
+It really helped!
+Example: